waybyte/logicromsdk/docs/book/api/peri/sdmmc.rst

 SD/MMC Driver
 =============

-Following API only apply to 4G modems, On 2G modems SD card is mounted automatically if detected on power-up.
+Following API only apply to RDA8910 and RDA8955 based modems, On 2G modems based on MT2503/MT6261 SD card is mounted automatically if detected during power-up.

-Once card is mounted, it is available on VFS path "/sd".
+Once card is mounted, it is available on VFS path ``/sd``.
 All standard file IO operations (open, close, read, write etc.) can be performed.

 Example use